The Future of Real Estate Commissions: Trends and Predictions

 Post-settlement, it’s anticipated that buyer agents might increasingly adopt reduced commission percentages, flat fees, or hourly rates.
 NAR member buyer agents will need to secure written buyer agency agreements prior to providing brokerage services, leading to more upfront discussions about compensation.

-The traditional commission structure may continue to be the norm.
+The traditional commission structure may remain the norm

-There is a possibility that the longstanding commission framework will continue, with buyers and sellers accustomed to the usual 5-6% commission for a seamless transaction process.
+The longstanding commission framework may continue, with buyers and sellers accustomed to the usual 5-6% commission for a seamless transaction.

-Some first-time homebuyers would have difficulty coming up with a substantial amount of cash to pay their agent when putting money down on the loan and paying for moving expenses.
+Some first-time homebuyers may struggle to save enough cash to cover the agent’s commission, the down payment, and moving expenses.
 For now, buyers aren’t allowed to roll buyer’s agent fees into their mortgage.
 However, according to NPR, a change in mortgage underwriting rules may allow this practice.

 The need for smart, customer-focused real estate agents will continue post-settlement.
 Don’t wait to go through the licensing process.
 Get started today by enrolling in your pre-licensing courses with Gold Coast Schools.
 Gold Coast Schools offers online, livestream, and in-person Florida real estate classes.
 Begin your real estate career in Florida with Gold Coast today.